 Does Alaska Law Protect My Constitutional Right to Possess a Gun?

-Once someone learns I’m a criminal defense lawyer, they ask me about gun rights more than nearly any other topic.
+Once someone learns I’m a criminal defense attorney, they ask me about gun rights more than nearly any other topic.
 Alaskans’ right to Keep and Bear Arms is enshrined in the Alaska Constitution, Article I, Section 19: “A well-regulated militia being necessary to the security of a free state, the right of the people to keep and bear arms shall not be infringed.
 The individual right to keep and bear arms shall not be denied or infringed by the State or a political subdivision of the State.”
 The second sentence was added in 1994 to make explicit that the first sentence, pilfered verbatim from the Second Amendment to the U.S. Constitution, creates a personal right to possess a firearm unconnected with service in an official militia.